3liz/lizmap-documentation/source/publish/configuration/print.rst

 To be able to print a layer which is visible in Lizmap Web Client only:

 * You need to add the equivalent layer in the QGIS project.
-* You might need to hide it from the legend, see :ref:`hide-layers`.
+* You need to hide it from the Lizmap legend, see :ref:`hide-layers`.
 * Rename the layer to one of these names:

     - ``osm-mapnik`` for OpenStreetMap